dotnet/csharpstandard/standard/basic-concepts.md

 The method is designated as the entry point of the program.
 Explicitly declared methods (including static ones called `Main`) that by convention could be considered as entry point candidates (§named-entry-point) shall be ignored for that purpose.

-The entry-point method has one formal parameter, `string[] args`.
+The entry-point method has one parameter, `string[] args`.
 This parameter is in scope within the top-level statements and not otherwise.
 Regular name conflict/shadowing rules apply.

 Async operations are allowed in top-level statements to the degree they are allowed in statements within a named async entry-point method.
 However, they are not required.